 2. At least 50% of formal team members identified in the competition submission documentation must be enrolled at least as half-time students.

 3. Formal team members may be citizens of foreign countries.
 However, teams with no US citizens may not be eligible for all prizes.

 4. U.S. citizens attending universities abroad may participate in the competition, provided that the makeup of the formal team members meets all other criteria.

 5. Only student members can present the business plan, but all team members (student and non-student) are allowed to answer questions from the judging panels.

 1. Only new ventures are eligible to compete in the Clean Energy Prize.
 Projects within existing businesses are not eligible for entry.

 2. Teams must be incorporated or otherwise organized as a legal business entity, either in the U.S. or abroad, to be eligible to receive the Category Winner and Grand Prize awards.
 All prize money (including travel reimbursement) can only be given to incorporated teams.
 Teams are advised that, in general, the earlier they incorporate or otherwise form their legal entities (e.g., LLCs, partnerships, 501(c)3), the greater the tax benefits.
 Winning teams may experience delays in receiving award payments if they are not not incorporated at the time of award.

 Prize-winning teams organized as legal business entities outside of the US may be subject to fees when they receive their prizes.

-1. It is recognized that eligible entries may fall under more than one category (Generating Energy, Delivering Energy, Improving Energy Usage, and Energy for Developing Economies).
+1. It is recognized that eligible entries may fall under more than one category (Generating Energy, Delivering Energy, and Improving Energy Usage).
 Entering teams must therefore choose in which category they wish to compete.
 Teams may consult with the MIT CEP Managing Directors about their category choice before the entry deadline.

 A team may also mark multiple categories in their application, in which case the MIT CEP Managing Directors will assign them to the single category they believe most appropriate.